JACoW-org/docs-IPAC/docs/InvitedOrals/SSSPCsetup.md

 ---

 **Note**: these workflow put the responsibility of finally accepting abstracts and turn them into contributions to the MC Coordinators, which need to be well educated about the tool.
-It may be safer **NOT to assign judging permissions to Coordinators/**Conveners and **leave this to the Scientific Secretariat**.
+It may be safer **NOT to assign judging permissions to Coordinators/Conveners and leave this to the Scientific Secretariat**.

 ---